-1) Tune In or Tune Out
+Tune In or Tune Out

 Some people need absolute silence in order to work.
-Go into a quiet room, shut the door, and even turn on a fan or a white noise machine to reduce all ambient noise.
+Go into a quiet room, shut the door, and even turn on a fan or a white noise machine to reduce ambient noise.

 Whether noise is bothersome or helpful, you can easily manipulate your environment to suit your needs.
-If you are working in public, headphones can offer gentle background noise or white out the hustle of your surroundings.
+If you are working in public, headphones can offer gentle background noise or mask the hustle of your surroundings.

-2) Easy on the Eyes
+Easy on the Eyes

 Speaking of sleeping, I prefer to write while in bed, propped up against lots of pillows, with my computer on my lap.
 If my body is comfortable, my mind is able to concentrate on the work at hand.
-But perhaps other writers might find themselves too comfortable in my preferred position, and may wind up drifting off to sleep.
+But perhaps other writers might find themselves too comfortable in my preferred position and may wind up drifting off to sleep.
 So, perhaps try sitting up at a desk or a table, back straight, feet flat on the floor, hands poised above the keyboard at the ready.
 It may take some trial and error, but you’ll find your most comfortable writing position, probably somewhere in between my cozy-in-bed style and Wolfe’s standing up.

 All the great novelists will admit to at least one little habit that binds them to their work, which makes it their own.
 Joan Didion says that: “when I’m near the end of the book, [I] sleep in the same room with it. . . .
 Somehow the book doesn’t leave you when you’re asleep right next to it.”
 But before you get to those really personal idiosyncrasies, you have to start the basic creature comforts of writing.
 And once you satisfy your sensory needs, your thoughts will turn inward and you’ll find yourself doing what you set out to do: write.Posted by Meghan Posted on 30 Mar